iceshard-engine/engine/README.md

 ---
 #### The `vstudio` command

-This command allows to generate project files for Visual Studio.
+This command allows to generate project files for Visual Studio and open the solution.

-    ice vstudio
+    ice vstudio --start

 ---
 #### The `run` command